psthomas/tabula/README.md

 ## Security

 As far as web security goes, everything is included in a single HTML file that doesn't depend on any externally loaded scripts or make any network requests (your master password is never sent anywhere).
 As a result, you can still use this page when you're offline, or download the HTML file and use it locally.
 Also, you could print out the table and only use the webpage in situations where you don't have access to a physical copy.
-Depending on interest, I'm considering building an Electron or React Native app to avoid the web security issues.
+Depending on interest, I'm considering building an Electron or React Native app to avoid the web security issues altogether.

 In terms of cryptography, there are a few threats that I go more in-depth about in my [blogpost](https://pstblog.com/XXXXXXXXXXXXXXXX/password-manager).
 The main one I'm concerned about is the situation where someone's table or master password is revealed because this opens them up to a brute force attack.
 I'm looking for advice on how to reduce this risk.